andruwcruz/floodmap-library/README.md

 I plan on using this template for future pattern libraries my clients may ask for but feel free to use these files.

-Built from good ole html & css here.
+Built from good ole html & css.

 # Note